Facial Telangiectasia Adelaide

 The beauty of the Excel V laser system is that you see the broken vessels disappear before your very eyes.
 Depending on the skin area affected by telangiectasia, several treatment sessions may be required to achieve resolution.
 Small areas can often be treated successfully with just one treatment.

-It is important not to take blood thinners before and after the treatment as this may prevent the vessel from closing up permanently.
+It is important not to take blood thinners (consult your doctor if you take prescribed blood thinners) before and after the treatment as this may prevent the vessel from closing up permanently.
 Additionally, do not massage the area after the treatment as this will also act to open up the closed vessels.

 Before & After